08 January 2026

-Brembo has been recognized by the global non-profit CDP for its ongoing commitment to environmental sustainability.
-The company achieved a double “A”, the highest score in both the Climate Change and Water Security categories, based on the data included in its latest Annual Report.
-This improved result compared to the last year reconfirms the company’s continuous effort to address some of the most critical global environmental challenges.
+In the A List published today, Brembo has been recognized by CDP, the global non-profit organization, for its ongoing commitment to environmental sustainability.
+Brembo is the only Italian company to have achieved the double “A”, the highest score in the categories of climate change and water resource management, based on the data presented in its latest Annual Report.

 Brembo continues its sustainability path through projects like “Re-water” in Mexico, which allows treated wastewater to be reused to supply the company’s local production facilities, combining environmental sustainability, economic efficiency and a positive social impact on the community.
 Thanks to the improvement in data quality and greater efficiency in the production processes, in 2024 the company also achieved 8% reduction of CO2 emissions compared to the year before.